Membership Geeks

 So, you might find out when you speak to the different parties that there is no way to migrate the data across.

 For your content that’s not a deal-breaker.
-As much of a pain in the butt as it’s going to be, simply copying content from your old place to your new place isn’t going to be that hard.
+It'll be a pain, but simply copying content from your old place to your new place isn’t going to be that hard.

 The data that is harder to migrate is your subscription data.